ErpNetDocs/tech/modules/work-management/ai/how-to/fine-tune-models.md

 - You want to use a **fine-tuned model** (Q&A and/or Training Conversations).
 - You want to use a **dedicated AI Assistant** (the *My Assistant* app or assistant panel) with its own behaviour.

-In all other scenarios (for example, simple backend AI rules without specialization), @@name can work directly with the **base model** from the AI Provider without fine-tuning.
+In all other scenarios (for example, simple backend AI rules without specialisation), @@name can work directly with the **base model** from the AI Provider without fine-tuning.

 ## Fine-tuning components